 Go on a Walking Tour of Chania (and Burn Some Calories)

 I just dedicated over 1,500 words to eating in Chania, and believe me, I had to restrain myself.
 So.
 What better way to burn off all those calories than to go on a walking tour of Chania and to learn the inside scoop!

-I had the great fortune to be hosted (free of charge) on an Urban Adventures tour of Chania; specifically the Bohemian Sunset Tour.
+I had the great fortune to be hosted (free of charge) on an Urban Adventures tour of Chania; specifically the Bohemian Sunset Tour by Urban Adventures (the tour was unfortunately discontinued with the pandemic, but hopefully it will return).
 This was a highlight of my entire time in Chania, and I highly (highly!) recommend it!
 Urban Adventures is a sister company to Intrepid Travel; both with the mission to provide local experiences and insights, with the help of local guides taking guests to local shops, restaurants and other haunts that might otherwise evade the tourist radar.
 They’ve won a whole raft of responsible tourism awards, so they’re worth supporting in my books.

 We watched a leather man work and learned how this craft made its way to Crete from Turkey––a country with an incredibly complicated and intricate historical relation to Crete.
 We ducked into a family-owned pottery shop and chatted with a fella while he spun vases so expertly he didn’t even look at what he was doing.
 We snuck down alleyways and through markets I didn’t know existed––which is saying something because I’d already been in Chania for a few weeks when I did the tour and thought I knew the place pretty well.
 All the while, we learned about Crete and its storied history in a way that gave me a much deeper insight into the disposition of the Cretan people in general.